CambridgeEngineering/PartIB-Computing-Device-Programming/introduction.rst

 as memory allocation, and how microcontrollers use their physical pins to directly change their behaviour.
 Through a series of gradual examples, you will end up transforming the board into what might look like a proper device already.
-Students with priori experience will have the opportunity to do a more challenging version of the project, if they wish.
+Students with prior experience will have the opportunity to do a more challenging version of the project, if they wish.